DLR-SC/tigl/tests/tiglcreator-report/README.md

 Pypandoc is a wrapper around pandoc.
 The Windows and MacOS wheels contain pandoc, for Ubuntu, a pandoc installation must be available as well.

-Finally, the executable `tiglcreator-3` must be in the path.
+Finally, the executable `tiglcreator` must be in the path.

 ## Usage